pingrid/nrk-kubernetes-intro/codelabs/introduction-to-kubernetes-cluster.md

    A node is a worker machine in Kubernetes.
 A node may be a VM or physical machine, depending on the cluster.

 <a name="forkthisrepository"></a>

 ##Fork this repository

-1. Visit [this](https://github.com/linemos/kubernetes-intro) repository and fork it to your own Github account
+1. Visit [this](https://github.com/pingrid/nrk-kubernetes-intro) repository and fork it to your own Github account.

 2. Clone it to your laptop.